BI-STEM-Away/sMAP/README.md

-# shiny_app_dev
+# sMAP: Standard Microarray Array Pipeline
-This repo contains development code of R shiny transcriptomics app and maintained by Groups Managers of Project.
+This repo contains production code of R shiny transcriptomics app and maintained by Groups Managers of Project.